ChristianKnedel/DockerChaturbateRecorderGUI/readme.md

 ```

 ### 3.) directory path
-Change the 'HOST_MEDIA'-path in dev.yml with the directory you got set at the start.
+Change the 'ABSOLUTE_HOST_MEDIA'-path in dev.yml with the directory you got set at the start.

 ### 4.) start the container
 ```